moaaz-ashour/snake_ai/README.md

-# Snake Game with Python from scratch.
+# Snake Game from scratch with Python pygame.

 With Practical Reinforcement Learning and PyTorch, the AI learns how to play the game.